(If you can read the characters above, they make the sound of "Columbia.")

 Four Chinese Miners in Columbia with mining tools - c1866.

 The first major wave of Chinese immigrants to Gum-Sam (Gold Mountain) was during the gold rush.
 They began arriving in San Francisco in 1849.
-In 1850 There were only 500 Chinese men out of 57,787 immigrants arriving in California.
+In 1850 There were only 500 Chinese men out of the 57,787 immigrants arriving in California.
 The conditions in China by 1851 during the Taiping Rebellion (1851-1864) made life unbearable.
 Millions were killed in bloody warfare.
 By 1852, 11,794 Chinese were living in California and only 7 were women.
 Some estimates show that at one time there were 1000 to 2000 Chinese in the Columbia area alone.

 First Chinatown - 1851